 How to Grow Bird of Paradise from Seed

 It is also possible to grow this lovely tropical plant from seed.
 Learning how to grow bird of paradise from seed isn’t difficult but may require some patience.
 It is imperative that bird of paradise seeds are dry and fresh for best results.
 Plant seeds as soon after harvest as possible.

 Soak the seeds in water that is room temperature for three days to aid in germination.
 Change the water daily.
 Alternatively, you can scrape the outside coat of the seed with a file to break the seed coat.

-Seeds should be planted one inch deep in moistened, high-quality potting mix.
-Locate newly planted seeds somewhere hot, at least 85 degrees F., with indirect light.
+Seeds should be planted 1 inch (2.5 cm.) deep in moistened, high-quality potting mix.
+Locate newly planted seeds somewhere hot, at least 85 degrees F. (29 C.), with indirect light.
 Cover the pot with plastic to retain humidity and keep the soil moist.

 The germination of bird of paradise seeds is slow, so be patient.
 It can take anywhere from one month to a year to see a sprout.
 It can also take the new plant up to ten years to flower.
 Timing is dependent on soil temperature and freshness.